 Have you ever had a true adventure?
-A real adventure that kept you excited, your heart pumping, your body flooded with adrenaline, sweaty palms, jittery nerves, had you feeling fully alive and present in the moment?
+A real adventure that kept you excited, your heart pumping, your body flooded with adrenaline, sweaty palms, and jittery nerves, had you feeling fully alive and present in the moment?
 Did your adventure leave you craving more or disappointed that it was over?
 Living through an adventure often leaves one wanting more because of the feeling that they get while they are experiencing it.
 Then, when it is over, they often wonder when they will be able to feel that excitement again.
 When will their next adventure come?
-The thing is, for some, it never comes again when a person is used to living a life of “security” and when being “safe” comes before living a life that that may be perceived as being a little “risky”.
+The thing is, for some, it never comes again when a person is used to living a life of “security” and when being “safe” comes before living a life that may be perceived as being a little “risky”.

-The truth that most people ignore, living in ignorant bliss, is that in the reality that we live in, risk is everywhere and there is no such thing as security.
-We live in a world where we drive cars, take part in sports, fly in planes, ride on bikes and in buses, we use knives, some people use, and some abuse firearms, we live near streets, use electricity, and subject ourselves to many, many, many different other things that can cause injury or death at any moment.
+The truth that most people ignore, living in ignorant bliss, is that in the reality that we live in, the risk is everywhere and there is no such thing as security.
+We live in a world where we drive cars, take part in sports, fly in planes, ride on bikes and in buses, use knives, some people use, and some abuse firearms, we live near streets, use electricity, and subject ourselves to many, many, many different other things that can cause injury or death at any moment.
 We also live relying on money to pay for many of the things in life that we need and want in our lives.
 Most of us earn this money by either working for ourselves or by having a job.
 It has happened over and over in the past where financial markets crash, people lose their jobs, their savings, their investments, their homes, cars, you name it… Security?
 What security?
-In this world we have wildfires, hurricanes, tornados, blizzards, drought, monsoons, tsunamis, and dozens of other natural disasters that plague us no matter where we live.
+In this world, we have wildfires, hurricanes, tornados, blizzards, droughts, monsoons, tsunamis, and dozens of other natural disasters that plague us no matter where we live.
 Along with robberies, muggings, murder, and some generally bad people living everywhere.
 To be sure, this world we live in is not by any means safe.
 Now before I scare you to death (no pun intended), I say all this to make a point.
-While we try to live our lives oblivious to the things that can happen at any time to us, it is impossible to protect yourself from everything, in every way, every day.
+While we try to live our lives oblivious to the things that can happen at any time to us, it is impossible to protect ourselves from everything, in every way, every day.

 Despite all this, there are many people who try to protect themselves by not doing anything that presents a perceived risk to their life, limb, possessions, or money.
 Some will not fly in a plane, but they will get in a car every day to drive to a variety of locations at an even greater risk because they do not look at it the same.
 Some people will not invest in stocks, bonds, or funds because they perceive it as too risky.
 Yet, they will go to the casino and lay down that same cash at a table, pump it into the slot machines or spend it on that newest, latest, greatest gadget that breaks after a month or two, leaving them with nothing.
 It can be interesting to take a step back and look at what people define as risky and why.